 A small study carried out in South Korea tried to conduct this for those struggling with alcoholism.
 It was carried out on 12 patients that had undergone week-long detox and rehab.
 The virtual environments created for the purpose of this study varied in intensity.

 There was a relaxed environment with no triggers.
-Another one was in a restaurant with people drinking all around that created a high-risk scenario.
+Another one was in a restaurant with people drinking all around which created a high-risk scenario.
 The most intense simulation was one where patients were surrounded by sights and sounds of people getting sick from drinking too much, thus creating an aversion scenario.

 The patients were also scanned under positron emission tomography and computerized tomography to understand their brain metabolism before and after the virtual reality simulation.